FarmDyn/documentation/docs/template/plant_nutrition.md

 ;
 ```

-The manure application in spring linked to cropping activities in the SIMPLACE data has to be provided
-by manure application in FarmDyn in the months January to June.
-Note that other restrictions such as
-the Fertilization Ordinance may restrict application in certain months.
+The cropping activities in the SIMPLACE data correspond to the month January to June.
+Accordingly, manure application has to be conducted in those months.
+Note that other restrictions such as the Fertilisation Ordinance may restrict application in certain months.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /NOrgSpringSim_\(c_/ /;/)
 ```GAMS